EdwardAndrew/XPlane-Illuminate/README.md

 ## Compatibility
 Keyboards:
-- At the moment, only Corsair RGB keyboards are supported, however in the future I would also like to add more keyboards.
+- At the moment, only Corsair RGB keyboards are supported, however in the future I would also like to add more brands.

 Operating Systems:
 - Currently supported only on Windows and tested only on Windows 10.